About the artist

 Still lifes and textures

 Many of Constance’s works are of a classic style, inspired by the Old Masters and are often dark and moody.
 She mainly concentrates on capturing old buildings and still lifes but also enjoys impressionism – especially when she is at the beach.
 “I don’t know what it is about the beach that screams impressionism.”
 She says.
-Constance mainly uses the intentional camera movement (ICM) method to create her images; adding her own textures to most of her works.
-She find the textures can simply enhance an image, or transform it into something more; at the same time bringing all the elements together to create a painterly image.
+Constance mainly uses the intentional camera movement (ICM) method to create her images; adding her textures to most of her works.
+She finds the textures can simply enhance an image, or transform it into something more; at the same time bringing all the elements together to create a painterly image.
 She also likes to inject a bit of humour into some of her works.
 Constance doesn’t think she has a set style as yet and is still experimenting.
 She lets her work guide her to what can sometimes be a surprise ending.

 How did you first get into digital art?

 I first saw textured photography on Flickr.
 I didn’t think too much about it until I realised that more often than not it was the textured images I was clicking on.
 So I started looking into the method of texturing and have been loving the experience ever since.

 Why did you choose digital art as your medium?

 I can’t say I chose it.
 It was a process that started when I picked up a camera, and it just took me on this journey.
 And for someone who found it a challenge to draw a stick-man, it was a thrill to see I was able to create painterly images.

 What artistic styles are you particularly drawn to?

 People walking their dogs on the beach, old buildings, finding a particularly shapely pear in the fruit stand, art museums, other people’s works, the list is endless!